Patrik Simon Enyingi: Biography

 China, where he reached the semi-finals of the individual 400 metres.
 He later won a bronze medal in the men's 4 x 400 metres relay at the Championships, in a new national record time of 3:06.03 alongside Zoltán Wahl, Árpád Kovács and Attila Molnár.

 He was selected for the 2025 European Athletics Team Championships, where he ran a personal best and national record 44.84 seconds to finish third in the First Division race.
 He won a silver medal in the 400 metres at the 2025 World University Games in Germany in July 2025.

 He was selected for the Hungarian team for the 2025 World Athletics Championships in Tokyo, Japan.
 He ran in the heats of the men's 400 metres without advancing to the semi-finals.

+Competing at the 2026 European Athletics Championships in Birmingham, England in August, he was a finalist in the 400 metres, placing seventh overall.
+He also competed in the men's 4 × 400 metres relay at the championships.
+In September, he competed over 400 m at the inaugural World Ultimate Championship in Budapest.

 Personal life

 He is from Gödöllő, in Pest County.
 He is a member of MATE-GEAC athletics club.
-He has spoke about his use of sports psychology psychologist in helping him to learn how to handle racing situations, saying that “you always have to cross the bridge that's in front of you, and then there shouldn't be a problem.”
+He has spoken about his use of sports psychology in helping him to learn how to handle racing situations, saying that “you always have to cross the bridge that's in front of you, and then there shouldn't be a problem.”